HendrikF/transmitter/README.md

     client.send(msg)
     # You have to call client.update() to send them

-    # Call client.update() regularly to recieve Messages from the server
+    # Call client.update() regularly to receive Messages from the server
     client.update()

     client.stop()